AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/08-Ex2-1-use-word-create-executive-briefing.md

-# Exercise 2: Use Copilot in Word to Create Executive Business Content
+# Exercise 2: Drive business outcomes using Microsoft 365 Copilot

 ## Task 1: Use Copilot in Word to Create an Executive Briefing Report